dhimanjyoti/Dhimanjyoti/README.md

 - 💬 Ask me about Frontend.
 - 📫 How to reach me: mailto:dhimanjyoti62@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm north-eastern with american behaviour.
+- ⚡ Fun fact: I'm north-eastern with American behavior.

--->
+- 🔭 I’m currently working on this page.